LESC-Unicamp/Supplementary-materials/Phase-behaviour-of-hard-clover-shaped-platelets/Monte-Carlo-algorithm/README.md

 ### The Configuration File<br><a href="https://github.com/LESC-Unicamp/Supplementary-materials/blob/main/Phase-behaviour-of-hard-clover-shaped-platelets/Monte-Carlo-algorithm/bin/ini_initial_configuration.ini"><sub>ini_initial_configuration.ini</sub></a>

 <p align="justify">
-  This file is used to set up the molecular geometry and the molecular configuration, including aditional information on the packed-box structure (if selected).
-The table below shows some options that can be used to define the configuration parameters:
+  This file is used to define the molecular geometry and molecular configuration, including additional information about the packed-box structure (if selected).
+The table below lists the available options for configuring these parameters.
 </p>

 | Name<br> ________________________ | String Name<br> _________________________________ | Definition<br> _______________________________ | Options<br> _________________________________________________ |